-Reconciliation Australia and ten of its Elevate RAP Partners have launched a ground-breaking program to break the Indigenous “glass ceiling” and bring more Indigenous Australians into the C-suite.
-The program begins on Tuesday, 21 March.
+Reconciliation Australia and Elevate RAP Partners to bring more Indigenous Australians into the C-suite

 NAB led the development of the Emerging Indigenous Executive Leaders Program (EIELP), with strong support from Richmond Football Club, Crown Resorts, AFL, Broadspectrum, Australian Institute of Aboriginal and Torres Strait Islander Studies, the Australian Government Department of Human Services and Reconciliation Australia.

 The EIELP will be run by the Australian Graduate School of Management (AGSM) and is a nine-month program during which participants will undertake executive learning modules focusing on strategic thinking, leadership and identity, innovation, personal effectiveness and communicating with influence – amongst other things.
 Participants will also be individually mentored by senior executive leaders within their respective organisations.

 Reconciliation Australia CEO, Justin Mohamed said “While we have seen progress in the areas of Aboriginal and Torres Strait Islander employment and development by corporate Australia, we are not yet seeing many Aboriginal and Torres Strait Islander talent move beyond middle management.
 This program aims to change that – and see our talented Indigenous leaders enter the C-suite and Boardrooms of Corporate Australia.”

 Frank Kennedy, Executive Director of AGSM Short Courses, who will run the program, welcomed the initiative, not only from the perspective of developing talented Indigenous leaders, but also for the value it will bring to Australian organisations.